colelarsen/YugiohCSVScraper/README.md

 Enter 'help' or 'h' to display commands
 Enter 'done' to continue on the download process
 Enter 'cancel' to cancel typing card names
+Enter 'remove x' to remove the card at x
 ```

 ### Notes on Command Prompt